hamxiaoz/10x-developer/javascript.md

     `{} != {}`

 ### Object
+- the property name will always be string, even you created like this `{a:'b'}`
+- `for .. in` will iterate all enumerable props (including the prototype ones) in arbitrar order
 - `typeof`, check if it's a **basic type plus others**, it only returns those types: 'undefined', 'null', 'boolean', 'string', 'number', 'object', 'symbol', 'function'
     - so `typeof [] === 'object`
     - `typeof null === 'object';` See (MDN explanation)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof]